 Type 3 Probate – Formal Probate

 Formal Probate involves prior court approval, close supervision, control, and review of the actions of a Personal Representative, after notice to third parties, and a formal court hearing.
 A formal probate may be required for several reasons, including when a will is contested, unclear, invalid, or when there are apparent or actual significant challenges (i.e., identifying heirs, property title disputes) in administration.
-The court may require that the personal representative get approval for every transaction or may allow the personal representative to administer the estate unsupervised.
+The court may require the personal representative to obtain approval for every transaction or may allow the personal representative to administer the estate unsupervised.

 Both informal and formal probates must be open with the court for at least six months, but full administration of the estate may take much longer.